MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-tools/packages/tools/subsyswizard.md

 ![Add configuration](images/addConfiguration.png)

-### Gebnerated names
+### Generated names

-When generating the source code for your subsystem, the wizard automatically creates the names of specific elements.
-These can be overridden after the wizard completes, using your favorite text editor.
+The wizard automatically creates the names of specific elements.
+These names can be overridden after the wizard completes, using your favorite text editor.

 ![Generated names](images/generatedNames.png)